drogonframework/drogon-docs/ENG-03-Quick-Start.md

 └── views                         The folder where view csp files are stored
 ```

-Users can put various files (such as controllers, filters, views, etc.) into corresponding folders.
+Users can put various files (such as controllers, filters, views, etc.) into the corresponding folders.
 For more convenience and less error, we strongly recommend that users create their own web application projects using the drogon_ctl command.
 See [drogon_ctl](ENG-11-drogon_ctl-Command) for more details.

 Let's look at the main.cc file: